 Think about your strengths and work skills and be able to demonstrate these through an example or story.

-- Write down, in advance, questions you would like to ask the interviewer
+Think about and prepare questions you would like to ask the interviewer

 First impressions matter.

 Smile and introduce yourself to the receptionist.
 That person can be a true ally to you.

 Establish good eye contact and greet the interviewer with a firm handshake.

 Really listen to the question, reflect first on your response and then answer the question.
 If you do not understand the question, politely ask for clarification.

 Be specific about your skills and experiences and how they can be of benefit to the employer.

 If you are in a group interview, make eye contact with everyone as you speak.
 Start and end with the person who asked the question.

 Wrapping it up.

 It is generally not appropriate for you to bring up salary and benefits in a first interview, but be prepared to talk about this if the interviewer introduces it.

 Ask the interviewer about the timeline for making decisions and follow-up.

 Reflect on your experience.

 What parts of the interview went well for you?
 What went poorly?

 Thank the interviewer.

-- Make sure to briefly include things that you might want the interviewer to know about you that you missed in the interview.
+Write a thank-you note to each interviewer within 24-48 hours of the interview.
+It may be typed or hand-written.
+Make sure to briefly include things that you might want the interviewer to know about you.
 Keep it personal, mentioning specific things you discussed.